-In most cases, it is more beneficial to save the natural tooth via root canal therapy than have the tooth extracted.
-The procedure is relatively simple and typically completed in our Virginia Beach office.
-When a specialist is needed, Dr. Sinclair or Dr. Reichley will coordinate your treatment plan with an Endodontist.
+In most cases, it is more beneficial to save the natural tooth via root canal therapy than completely remove the tooth.
+The procedure is relatively simple.
+If your case is severe, Dr. Sinclair or Dr. Reichley will coordinate your treatment plan with an Endodontist.

-With the use of a local anesthetic, the infected tooth and the surrounding area will be numbed for optimal comfort during your treatment.
-The procedure is generally similar to a dental filling, and patients are surprised at how comfortable they are.
+To begin the procedure, our dentist will need to numb your mouth.
+With the use of a local anesthetic, he will numb the infected tooth and the surrounding area for optimal comfort during your treatment.
+The procedure is generally similar to a dental filling, and patients quickly learn how comfortable and quick it is.

-Once the patient is comfortable and numb, a small hole in the backside of the tooth will be made to access the tooth chamber.
-Using special tools, the infected pulp will be scraped out of the interior of the tooth.
-The tooth is then cleaned and filled with a composite material called gutta-percha to stabilize the structure of the tooth.
+Once the patient is comfortable and numb, our dentist will make a small hole in the backside of the tooth to access the tooth chamber.
+Using special tools, the dentist will clean out infected pulp from the interior of the tooth.
+Then, he will clean the tooth and fill it using a composite material we call gutta-percha.
+The composite will strengthen the structure of the tooth.

 Root Canal FAQs